-But there is also immediate costs in quality of life, the money it costs to “feed the habit.”
-At today’s cost a single pack of cigarettes will set the smoker back close to $2000.00 per year.
-Regarding alcohol, and prescription and street drugs of abuse the costs are likely much higher.
-And this does not take into consideration legal costs and consequences involved in getting caught for DUI or possession of other drugs of abuse.
+But there is also such immediate costs in the money spent to “feed the habit.”
+At today’s prices, even a single pack of cigarettes per day will set the smoker back close to $2000.00 per year.
+Regarding alcohol, prescription and street drugs of abuse the costs are likely much higher.
+And this does not take into account legal costs and consequences involved in getting caught for DUI, or possession of other drugs of abuse.